 • Patch panels contain jacks that connect to cables and direct them where to go.

-Why DCIM for Rack Diagrams?
+Why DCIM for Rack Elevation Diagrams?

-You may be thinking: “Ok, but I can create rack diagrams in Visio…so why do I need DCIM to visualize rack diagrams?’
+Are you thinking: “Ok, but I can create rack diagrams in Visio…so why do I need DCIM to visualize rack diagrams?’

-What about 3D Rack Views?
+What about a Rack Elevation Diagram with 3D Views?

 rack-elevation-view-in-netTerrain-dcimExample of a 2D rack elevation diagram